Questions we must ask of AIAI should remember

 Current LLMs are knowledgeable — but ordinary

 Today's AI is not the superhuman intellect we imagined.
 Optimized for the majority through RLHF, it has inherited human cognitive limitations at scale — amplifying them through feedback loops rather than transcending them.
-The 5% who use AI as a genuine intellectual partner deserve something built differently.
+Those who use AI as a genuine intellectual partner deserve something built differently.

 02 — Research Questions